ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 Cobalt queue disc
 -----------------

-This chapter describes the Cobalt ([Kath17]_, [Cake16]_, [Buf14]_ ) queue disc
-implementation in |ns3|.
+This chapter describes the COBALT (CoDel BLUE Alternate) ([Cake16]_) queue disc implementation in |ns3|.

-Developed by  Kathleen Nichols, Van Jacobson, Eric Dumazet, Michael D. Taht, and Jonathan Morton as a solution to the bufferbloat [Buf14]_ problem.
+COBALT queue disc is an integral component of CAKE smart queue management system.
-Cobalt (CoDel-Blue-Alternate) is a queuing discipline which uses a combination of the Codel and Blue active queue management algorithms proposed earlier.
-It was mainly developed to handle the unresponsive flows which fqCoDel did not do so well.
+It is a combination of the CoDel ([Kath17]_) and BLUE active queue management algorithms.

 Model Description
 *****************

-The source code for the Cobalt model is located in the directory ``src/traffic-control/model`` and consists of 2 files `cobalt-queue-disc.h` and `cobalt-queue-disc.cc` defining a CobaltQueueDisc class and a helper CobaltTimestampTag class.
-The code was ported to |ns3| by Vignesh Kanan, Harsh Lara, Shefali Gupta, Jendaipou Palmei and Mohit P. Tahiliani based on Linux kernel code implemented by Kathleen Nichols, Van Jacobson, Eric Dumazet, Michael D. Taht, and Jonathan Morton.
+The source code for the COBALT model is located in the directory ``src/traffic-control/model`` and consists of 2 files `cobalt-queue-disc.h` and `cobalt-queue-disc.cc` defining a CobaltQueueDisc class and a helper CobaltTimestampTag class.
+The code was ported to |ns3| by Vignesh Kanan, Harsh Lara, Shefali Gupta, Jendaipou Palmei and Mohit P. Tahiliani based on Linux kernel code.

-Stefano Avallone and Pasquale Imputato extend a great deal of help by providing the results obtained from the Linux model which is used to test its correctness by comparing with the results obtained from |ns3| model.
+Stefano Avallone and Pasquale Imputato helped in verifying the correctness of COBALT model in |ns3| by comparing the results obtained from it to those obtained from the Linux model of COBALT.

 * class :cpp:class:`CobaltQueueDisc`: This class implements the main Cobalt
 algorithm: